LonFrench/PuzzlePy/README.md

   * **box_num** (*Integer value from 1 to puzzle dimension* *,* *typically 9.*) – Box to place the given value.
 Boxes are numbered from 1 to 9 (typically) starting in upper left and going right then down until eventually reaching the 9th box in the lower right.
   * **backtrack** – The number of recursion steps to go back up the call stack to redo.
 * **Returns:**
-  Status.FAILED returned if unable to find cell in box to place value, Status.PASSED otherwise.
+  FAILED returned if unable to find cell in box to place value, PASSED otherwise.
 * **Return type:**
-  Status enum
+  PlaceStatus enum

 #### eligible_box_cells(box_num, value)